Filipino Olympic athletes

 After watching US swimmer Michael Phelps win 8 gold medals at the 2008 Beijing Olympics, heading to the Olympics became 11-year old Remedy Rule’s goal.

-12 years later, she is one of the Philippines’ swimming representatives at the 2020 Tokyo Olympics.
+12 years later, she became one of the Philippines’ swimming representatives at the 2020 Tokyo Olympics.
 While Rule didn’t win a medal, closing out in the semifinals of the 200-meter women’s butterfly event, she was able to realize her dream.

-This Filipino Olympic athlete isn’t just commendable for striving towards her childhood goal.
+This 26-year-old Filipino Olympic athlete isn’t just commendable for striving towards her childhood goal.
 Rule is currently a Master of Professional Science student at the University of Miami.
 She’s retiring from professional swimming after the 2020 Tokyo Olympics and is planning to join the University of Miami’s Rescue a Reef program.

 3. Kurt Barbosa – UAAP athlete-turned-taekwondo Olympian

 Barbosa won first place in taekwondo during the 82nd season of the UAAP

 Image adapted from: @kurtesyyy

 In just 4 years, Kurt Barbosa went from playing at the University Athletic Association of the Philippines (UAAP) intercollegiate games to competing in the biggest sporting event in the world.

 However, fighting against South Korea’s top taekwondo practitioner Jang Jun, Barbosa lost during the first round.
 He could have still competed for a bronze medal, though, had Jang Jun advanced to the finals.
 Unfortunately, the South Korean representative lost in the semifinals, taking home a bronze medal.

 Like a true sport, 24-year-old Barbosa wasn’t discouraged by his loss, writing on Instagram that he’ll use this experience to prepare for his next games.